alperr/wk/README.md

 1. class, namespace and interface names are PascalCase
 2. file, folder, html attributes are kebap-case
 3. method and variables are camelCase
-4. braces are in Allman Style
+4. braces are in allman style